interactivereport/RNASequest/README.md

     2. notCovariates: the column names from the sample meta information should not be considred as default covariates
     3. qc2meta: the column names from mapping QC file should be extracted and inserted into sample meta table
     4. QuickOmics_path: the file path to store the files for QuickOmics web server display
-    4. DA_columns: the column names available for the sample meta table in the DiseaseAtlas system
+    4. DA_columns: the column names available for the sample meta table in the OmicsView system

 ## Quickomic component